 How Legal Language Can Help

-The take home lesson of Mills is that, absent evidence that a US subsidiary is 100% owned by a foreign parent (or that the foreign parent exhorts Herculean control over the US subsidiary), service upon an overseas parent located in a signatory country should always be pursuant to the Convention.
+The take home lesson of Mills is that, absent evidence that a US subsidiary is 100% owned by a foreign parent (or that the foreign parent exerts total control over the US subsidiary), service upon an overseas parent located in a signatory country should always be pursuant to the Convention.

 Whether you require service via the Hague Service Convention or via alternative methods, the professionals at Legal Language have you covered.
 With more than 35 years of experience, our attorneys and paralegals are well-versed in all the ins and outs of international service of process.
 Contact us to learn more.